 This has got to be one of the most important factors to consider when choosing fonts or typefaces for your website.
 This is because contrast helps letters stand out from a computer, tablet or mobile background, making it easy to read content.
 Using two similar fonts side by side may makes it hard to read content.
 At the same time, juxtaposing fonts creates tension between them, drawing the eye of the reader towards the text, thus making it easy for them to read it.

 It’s important to pay attention to the message you want to convey.
 This will help you choose the ideal font to use to ensure that your typography is in line with your message.
-For example, if you have a children’s website where you’re selling toys and kids furniture, you’d be better off with serif typeface as this will give a sense of playfulness and fun.
+For example, if you have a children’s site, built with a website builder, where you’re selling toys and kids furniture, you’d be better off with serif typeface as this will give a sense of playfulness and fun.
 At the same time, if you have a website selling stocks and giving advice on trading options, sans serif fonts will give you that business-oriented theme that will inspire a sense of respect and authority among your readers.

 If you’re undecided on which fonts to use due to the sheer number of typefaces available at your disposal, you might want to choose a serif and sans serif pairing which looks similar.
 Take a look at the example below: